hqhs/types/README.md

 Sometimes input for your code could have optional optional values.
 It's definetly possible to build entire codebase using default zero-values for each type.
-Google does that, (TODO proof link?) and since golang enforces you to write code in google's way, it does exacly what then encoding/decoding data to various formats  (TODO proof links).
+I believe google does that, but couldn't find proof link, kind of guessing based on how optional fields implemented in gRPC and Go, and since golang enforces you to write code in such way, it does exacly [what](https://golang.org/pkg/encoding/json/#Marshal) then encoding/decoding data to various formats.
 But different companies has different approaches and not everyone has 20 years of expirience of building systems that scales well, and in that scenario default zero value could break old compatability.
 There're two major ways to do deal with what: